Vexmage/recipe-parser/README.md

-Recipe Parser
+# Recipe Parser

-This Recipe Parser is a web application that extracts structured information from recipe text input.
-Using a combination of regular expressions and parse trees, it identifies ingredients, quantities, cooking times, servings, and instructions, transforming unstructured recipes into JSON format.
-This project demonstrates parsing techniques, frontend UI with Bootstrap, and asynchronous client-server communication with Node.js and Express.
+The Recipe Parser is a web application that converts unstructured recipe text into structured JSON format.
+By identifying key elements such as ingredients, quantities, cooking times, servings, and instructions, this app turns recipes into a data-friendly format, demonstrating parsing techniques, frontend design with Bootstrap, and asynchronous client-server interactions using Node.js and Express.

-Features:
+## Features

     Ingredient Parsing: Extracts quantities, units, and descriptors (like "sifted" or "chopped") from each ingredient.
     Metadata Extraction: Captures prep time, cook time, and servings if available.
-    Instructions Parsing: Breaks down recipe steps into an organized list.
+    Instructions Parsing: Breaks down recipe steps into a structured list for easy interpretation.
-    Frontend with Bootstrap: User-friendly interface for entering recipes and viewing parsed output.
+    Frontend with Bootstrap: A clean, responsive interface for inputting recipes and viewing parsed output.
-    API Endpoint: A RESTful /parse endpoint to process and parse recipe data.
+    API Endpoint: A RESTful /parse endpoint that processes and parses recipe data from the frontend.

+## Technologies Used

+    Node.js and Express for the backend API
+    Bootstrap for a polished, responsive frontend UI JavaScript for parsing logic, utilizing regular expressions and parse trees